|

 - More than one member of the family may have given the cat its insulin injection.

-- Wrong insulin dosage is given.
+- The wrong insulin dosage is given.

 - Your cat may not have eaten its food, eaten less than usual, or may have vomited